Resting and Wrestling: Striving and Contending for the Faith

 Our pastor recently preached on the transfiguration of Christ and how Moses was present.
 He also talked about how Moses, saved by faith and secure in His eternal destiny, missed his earthly promised land because he failed to wrestle and fight his sin.
 Because of his anger that led to disobedience, he suffered the consequence of never entering the promised land that he had faithfully led the people to enter.

-If we refuse to strive in our walk with God, we risk falling and ruining our testimony, our effectiveness for the kingdom, and missing out on all God has planned for us.
+If we refuse to strive in our walk with God, we risk falling and ruining our testimony, our effectiveness for the kingdom, and missing out on the good work God has planned for us.
 The reality of what Moses experienced is sad, but it not optional to be obedient to God.
 He gives more grace than we deserve, but sometimes, He allows us to experience the just rewards of our decisions.

 Life is never as easy as a 1-2-3 step process.
 It’s messy, real and hard.
 Our struggle with our flesh and spirit is real.
 Circumstances on earth can challenge the strongest among us.
 Failure is not easily forgiven (but Christ does) in ourselves and others.
 Many struggle and wrestle silently for fear of judgment and someone misunderstanding their questions.
 A lack of faith is hard to admit even though everyone is there at times.